 METHOD:

-To serve, place a few pieces of poached quince in a dessert bowl or elegant martini glass.
-Drizzle with some of the poaching syrup and sprinkle with chopped pistachios.
-If desired, add a dollop of Greek yogurt or a scoop of vanilla ice cream for a creamy contrast.
+Place quince in dessert bowls or martini glasses.
+Spoon over some of the spiced syrup.
+Garnish with pistachios and, if desired, a dollop of Greek yogurt or a scoop of vanilla ice cream.